ubccr/akrr/docs/AKRR_IOR_Deployment.md

 Similar to HDF5, if there is no system-wide installation and no use on the system than skip it as it would be not that much useful.

-Bellow are brief notes on parallel NetCDF installation,
+Below are brief notes on parallel NetCDF installation,
 ```bash
 #get to application kernel executable directory
 cd $AKRR_APPKER_DIR/execs